-Intercept 3: Jails/Courts Current Programs and Initiatives: County(s) Plans for upcoming two years: Routine screening for mental illness and diversion eligibility Hidalgo, Cameron &amp; Willacy County Continue to collaborate with local county courts in an effort to streamline referral process.
-Veteran's court Hidalgo, Cameron &amp; Willacy County Continue to collaborate with local county courts in an effort to streamline referral process and promote MH services for veterans.
-Providing services in jail (for persons without outpatient commitment) Hidalgo, Cameron &amp; Willacy County Continue efforts to expand these services with additional funding opportunities including the use of psychotropic medications.
-Link to comprehensive services Hidalgo, Cameron &amp; Willacy County Continue efforts to link consumers to external resources.
+Intercept 3: Jails/Courts Current Programs and Initiatives: County(s) Plans for upcoming two years: Routine screening for mental illness and diversion eligibility Hidalgo, Cameron & Willacy County Continue to collaborate with local county courts in an effort to streamline referral process.
+Veteran's court Hidalgo, Cameron & Willacy County Continue to collaborate with local county courts in an effort to streamline referral process and promote MH services for veterans.
+Providing services in jail (for persons without outpatient commitment) Hidalgo, Cameron & Willacy County Continue efforts to expand these services with additional funding opportunities including the use of psychotropic medications.
+Link to comprehensive services Hidalgo, Cameron & Willacy County Continue efforts to link consumers to external resources.

-Intercept 4: Reentry County(s) Current Programs and Initiatives: Plans for upcoming two years: Peer Provider Re-Entry Program Hidalgo, Cameron &amp; Willacy County Continue efforts to expand these services with additional funding opportunities.
-Staff designated to assess needs, develop plan for services and coordinate transition to ensure continuity of care at release Hidalgo, Cameron &amp; Willacy County Continue collaborating with partners to ensure continuity of care is provided to consumers.

-• Structured process to coordinate discharge/transition plans and procedures.
-Hidalgo, Cameron & Willacy County Continue with current discharge/transition plans and procedures. • Specialized case management teams to coordinate post-release services.
-Hidalgo, Cameron &amp; Willacy County Continue with specialized teams to coordinate post- release services.
+Intercept 4: Reentry Current Programs and Initiatives: County(s) Plans for upcoming two years: Peer Provider Re-Entry Program: Peer Providers serve as a positive role model by incorporating their lived experience to provide hope to those they serve.
+They collaborate with the individual and clinical staff to best meet the needs of the individual in their recovery.
+Hidalgo, Cameron & Willacy County Continue efforts to expand these services with additional funding opportunities.
+Staff designated to assess needs, develop plan for Hidalgo, Cameron & Willacy County Continue collaborating with partners to ensure continuity services and coordinate of care is provided to transition to ensure continuity consumers. of care at release Structured process to Hidalgo, Cameron & Continue with current coordinate discharge/transition Willacy County discharge/transition plans plans and procedures. and procedures.
+Specialized case management Hidalgo, Cameron & Continue with specialized teams to coordinate post- Willacy County teams to coordinate postrelease services. release services.

-Intercept 5: Community Corrections Current Programs and Initiatives: County(s) Plans for upcoming two years: Training for probation or parole staff Hidalgo, Cameron &amp; Willacy Continue to provide Mental Health First Aid training to local probation or parole personnel.
-TCOOMMI program Hidalgo, Cameron &amp; Willacy Continue to fund two Continuity of Care staff.
-Working with community corrections to ensure a range of options to reinforce positive behavior and effectively address non-compliance Hidalgo, Cameron &amp; Willacy Continue to collaborate with community corrections staff.
-Assisted Outpatient Treatment (AOT) Hidalgo, Cameron &amp; Willacy Continue efforts to provide these services with additional funding opportunities.
+Intercept 5: Community Corrections Current Programs and Initiatives: County(s) Plans for upcoming two years: Training for probation or parole staff Hidalgo, Cameron & Willacy Continue to provide Mental Health First Aid training to local probation or parole personnel.
+TCOOMMI program Hidalgo, Cameron & Willacy Continue to fund two Continuity of Care staff.
+Working with community corrections to ensure a range of options to reinforce positive behavior and effectively address non-compliance Hidalgo, Cameron & Willacy Continue to collaborate with community corrections staff.
+Assisted Outpatient Treatment (AOT) Hidalgo, Cameron & Willacy Continue efforts to provide these services with additional funding opportunities.